NOROTON CT REAL ESTATE

 The neighborhood clusters around Noroton Bay Yacht Club, a private sailing club that has anchored this community’s identity since 1909.
 The club is not a status accessory here — it is genuinely woven into how families spend their summers.
 Kids learn to sail young.
 Weekend races draw members back from wherever the week took them.
 That sailing culture attracts a specific kind of buyer: people who want water access without the full Tokeneke price tag, and who want a neighborhood with its own gravitational center.

 Noroton has historically been the most accessible entry point into coastal Darien, and that dynamic holds in the current market.
-In 2025, non-waterfront homes in Noroton trade in a wide band, with the lower end of the market — older colonials, smaller Capes, inland ranches — coming to market in the $900,000 to $1.4 million range.
+In 2025, non-waterfront homes in Noroton trade in a wide band.
+The lower end of the market — older colonials, smaller Capes, inland ranches — comes to market in the $900,000 to $1.4 million range.
 Mid-tier properties, expanded colonials on larger lots closer to the water, move between $1.5 million and $2.5 million.
 Waterfront and near-waterfront estates along Contentment Island Road and the immediate shoreline push well north of $3 million, with the most significant properties trading between $4 million and $7 million depending on direct Sound frontage and condition.

 Your Personal Information Is Strictly Confidential And Will Not Be Shared With Any Outside Organizations.
 By Submitting This Form With Your Telephone Number You Are Consenting For The Engel Team And Authorized Representatives To Contact You Even If Your Name Is On The Federal "Do-Not-Call List."